Welcome to Michigan!

 Study in comfortable community areas equipped with computer workstations.
 Located in each residence hall, these common areas are designed for group work and individual study.

-Michigan Union & Pierpont Commons
+Shapiro Library & Pierpont Commons

 Pick your computers, tablets, software and other essential tech accessories at great academic prices.
 Browse the product catalog online or stop in one of our two locations.